Diameter for Settling Velocity with respect to Kinematic Viscosity Solution

 How to Calculate Diameter for Settling Velocity with respect to Kinematic Viscosity?

-Diameter for Settling Velocity with respect to Kinematic Viscosity calculator uses Diameter = sqrt(Settling Velocity*18*Kinematic Viscosity/[g]*(Specific gravity of particle-Specific Gravity of Fluid)) to calculate the Diameter, The Diameter for Settling Velocity with respect to Kinematic Viscosity is defined as the largest chord of the object passing through center.
-Diameter is denoted by D symbol.
+Diameter for Settling Velocity with respect to Kinematic Viscosity calculator uses Diameter of a Spherical Particle = sqrt((Settling Velocity of Particles*18*Kinematic Viscosity)/([g]*(Specific Gravity of Spherical Particle-Specific Gravity of Fluid))) to calculate the Diameter of a Spherical Particle, The Diameter for Settling Velocity with respect to Kinematic Viscosity formula is defined as the calculation of the diameter of a particle (usually a solid suspended in a fluid) that is used in the context of determining its settling velocity in a fluid medium.
+Diameter of a Spherical Particle is denoted by d symbol.

 How to calculate Diameter for Settling Velocity with respect to Kinematic Viscosity using this online calculator?
-To use this online calculator for Diameter for Settling Velocity with respect to Kinematic Viscosity, enter Settling Velocity (vs), Kinematic Viscosity (ν), Specific gravity of particle (G) & Specific Gravity of Fluid (Gf) and hit the calculate button.
-Here is how the Diameter for Settling Velocity with respect to Kinematic Viscosity calculation can be explained with given input values -> 0.044678 = sqrt(1.5*18*0.000725/[g]*(16-14)).
+To use this online calculator for Diameter for Settling Velocity with respect to Kinematic Viscosity, enter Settling Velocity of Particles (vs), Kinematic Viscosity (ν), Specific Gravity of Spherical Particle (Gs) & Specific Gravity of Fluid (Gw) and hit the calculate button.
+Here is how the Diameter for Settling Velocity with respect to Kinematic Viscosity calculation can be explained with given input values -> 0.001119 = sqrt((0.0016*18*0.000725)/([g]*(2.7-1.001))).

 FAQ